Ecological systems in a modeling perspective: The moment closure approximation

 In (\ref{mom_closure_est}), the equilibrium corresponding to the sign below the other is a saddle and the equilibrium corresponding to the sign above the other is stable.
-Stability follows, since the trace of its Jacobian can be estimated as
+Stability follows since we have